oclipa/reactjs-cheat-sheet/README.md

 **NOTE 1**: This method has been deprecated in favour of the other hooks, however it is still commonly used.
 It is recommended that future development should use the other hooks.

-**NOTE 2**: Note that using this function will disable Automatic State Optimization (where the build automatically identifies pages that can be emitted as static).
+**NOTE 2**: If this method is present in a page, the page will always be treated as server-side (i.e. it will not be pre-rendered as HTML).

 Example: